Lycodryas

 Lycodryas is a genus of snakes in the family Pseudoxyrhophiidae.
-The genus contains ten species, eight of which are endemic to the island of Madagascar, and two to the Comoros Islands.
+The genus contains nine species, seven of which are endemic to the island of Madagascar, and two to the Comoros Islands.
+Its sister taxon is Phisalixella.
 All of the species are harmless to humans.

+Ecology

+Lycodryas are arboreal snakes that are believed to be active hunters.
+However, their ecology is generally poorly known.

+Description

+Lycodryas are markedly elongated, slender-bodied snakes with often striking coloration.
+The head is distinct.
+They typically have 8 (range: 7–9) upper labials and 6–10 lower labials, 1 loreal scale, 17–19 rows of dorsal scales at mid-body and 13 or 15 rows of dorsal scales at the last ventral, 185–284 ventral scales, anal plate that is usually divided, and 70–130 subcaudal scales.
+The contracted pupil is a small vertical ellipse.

 Species

-The following ten species are recognized as being valid.
+The following nine species are recognized as being valid.